Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Results and discussion

 To understand phonon transport through the structures, we measured the cross-plane (\textit{c}-axis) thermal conductivity using time-domain thermoreflectance (TDTR) from 100 to 400 K, as shown in Figure 2(a).
 The thermal conductivities exhibit several unusual features for single-crystalline materials.
-First, the thermal conductivity of crystalline BaZrS$_{3}$ increases from 100 to 250 K, then remains relatively temperature-independent.
+First, the thermal conductivity of crystalline BaZrS$_{3}$ increases from 100 to 250 K, then remains relatively temperature independent.
 Such trend is observed in amorphous materials and disordered crystals, but it is rare in single crystals.\cite{beekman2017inorganic} The weak or negligible temperature dependence cannot be explained by prior first-principles three-phonon scattering calculations\cite{osei2019understanding} (the purple dashed curve in Figure 2a).
-In contrast, our DFT-based machine-learning-interatomic-potential (MLIP)-driven molecular-dynamics (MD) simulation results (orange open dots in Figure 2a) reproduce the experimentally measured trend, in good overall agreement, with only small differences above 200 K. This agreement demonstrates the accuracy of MLIP-MD (or MLMD) simulations, which implicitly capture all the atomic-vibration contributions to thermal conductivity, including the effects of three-phonon scattering, four-phonon scattering, finite-temperature phonon renormalization, and diffuson contributions.
-This agreement also confirms that the glass-like thermal conductivity trend of crystalline BaZrS$_{3}$ is not from extrinsic defects, but rather mechanisms intrinsic to the crystal.
-Such intrinsically manifested glass-like thermal conductivity is observed as an atomic-tunneling behavior of Ti displacements in chemically similar BaTiS$_{3}$.\cite{sun2020high} However, the exact mechanism behind the temperature trend in the thermal conductivity of structurally different crystalline BaZrS3 remains an open question.
-Supporting Figure S5 shows that perovskites have been reported to exhibit both glass- and crystalline-like thermal conductivity trends.
-Isolating the mechanisms that underlie the thermal conductivities observed in this class of materials is beyond the scope of the present study, as we focus on the sulfide RP phases of interest here.
+In contrast, our DFT-based machine-learning-interatomic-potential (MLIP)-driven molecular-dynamics (MD) simulation results (orange open dots in Figure 2a) show good overall agreement with experimentally measured data, with only small differences above 200 K. This agreement demonstrates the accuracy of MLIP-MD (or MLMD) simulations, which implicitly capture all the atomic-vibration contributions to thermal conductivity, including the effects of three-phonon scattering, four-phonon scattering, finite-temperature phonon renormalization, temperature correction to force constant, and diffuson contributions.\cite{tiwari2024accurate,kulnitskiy2024effect} This agreement also confirms that the glass-like thermal conductivity trend of single-crystalline BaZrS$_{3}$ is not from extrinsic defects, but rather mechanisms intrinsic to the crystal.
+However, the exact mechanism behind the temperature trend in the thermal conductivity of single-crystalline BaZrS$_{3}$ remains an open question.
+Supporting Figure S9 shows that perovskites have been reported to exhibit both glass- and crystalline-like thermal conductivity trends.
+Isolating the mechanisms that underlie the thermal conductivities observed in this class of materials is beyond the scope of the present study, as we focus on the RP phases.